© Unofficial Royalty 2024

 Born: Prince Ferdinand Viktor Albert Meinrad of Hohenzollern-Sigmaringen

 In 1866, his uncle, Prince Karl of Hohenzollern-Sigmaringen, had been elected Ruling Prince of the Romanian United Principalities, and in 1881 was proclaimed King Carol I of Romania.
-King Carol and his wife, Princess Elisabeth of Wied, had only one daughter who died at the age of three.
+King Carol and his wife, Princess Elisabeth of Wied, had only one daughter who died when she was three years old.
 With no sons to inherit the throne, the succession passed to his younger brother Leopold, Ferdinand’s father.
 Leopold renounced his rights in 1880, as did his eldest son Wilhelm in 1886.
-The second son Ferdinand became heir-presumptive to the Romanian throne.
-He was formally recognized by the Romanian government as Crown Prince in 1889.
+The second son Ferdinand became heir-presumptive to the Romanian throne. the Romanian government formally recognized him as Crown Prince in 1889.
 On October 10, 1914, Ferdinand became King of Romania upon the death of his uncle.

 Unofficial Royalty: King Ferdinand I of Romania